jesse-ai/docs/docs/README.md

 # What is Jesse?

 Jeses is an advanced algo-trading framework which helps you to write trading strategies in Python, tune them using AI, backtest, and trade them on live markets.
+It focuses on simplicity.

 ::: warning
-The official guide assumes basic level knowledge of Python.
-If you're beginner, please first check out [w3schools](https://www.w3schools.com/python/default.asp) to get started with Python syntax.
+This guide assumes you have basic knowledge of Python.
+In case you don't, please first check out [w3schools](https://www.w3schools.com/python/default.asp) to get started with Python syntax.
 :::

 ## Why do I need it?